Mahdi89/Pregel-Go/README.md

 [![Build Status](https://travis-ci.com/Mahdi89/PageRank-pregel.svg?branch=master)](https://travis-ci.com/Mahdi89/PageRank-pregel)

-# PageRank-pregel
+# Pregel-Go

-Pregel based (`Think like a Vertex`) realisation of the PageRank algorithm in Go language.
+Pregel based (`Think like a Vertex`) realisation of a set of graph processing algorithms in Go language.

-In this implementation there is one gopher spawned per vertex and the communication between the vertices is done via channels.
+e.g in PageRank's implementation there is one gopher spawned per vertex and the communication between the vertices is done via channels.
+It is benchmarked against single threaded- (pipelined) and matrix- based implementations.
 Partitioning the graph into sub set of vertices is TBD.

-Unlike the matrix based implementation (`see pagerank_matrix.go`), which is used for testing the Pregel implementation of PageRank, the message passing based model of Pregel allows processing of large-scale Grpahs.
+Unlike the matrix based implementation (`see pagerank_matrix.go`), which is used for testing the Pregel implementation of PageRank, the message passing based model of Pregel is considered to allow processing of large-scale Grpahs.

 ## Test & Benchmark

-Simply try `go test -run=5 -bench=. -benchmem` to check performance of the implemented versions using Go's test machinary.
+Simply try `make bench && cat ./pagerank/bench.out` from `$project_root` to check performance of the implemented versions using Go's test machinary.

 ```
 goos: linux